HBOT Coverage in Canada - Provincial Health Insurance Guide | Canada Hyperbarics Skip to main content

 Facility

-QEII Health Sciences Centre, Halifax (multiplace, 24/7 emergency, Dr. David Manning).
-The chamber is over 40 years old.
-This is the only hospital-based chamber in the Maritimes — no private hyperbaric clinics exist in Nova Scotia.
+QEII Health Sciences Centre, Halifax (multiplace, 24/7 emergency).
+This is the only hospital-based chamber in the Maritimes, no private hyperbaric clinics exist in Nova Scotia.

-Critical access issue: Wait times are 12 to 18 months for chronic conditions.
-Only approximately 40 chronic-condition patients treated annually due to staff shortages, COVID-related capacity reductions, and increased Maritime population.
-The aging 40-year-old chamber also requires increasing maintenance.
-Emergency cases (DCS, CO poisoning) are prioritized.
+Critical access issue: Wait times for chronic indications can extend from several months to over a year; annual chronic-condition capacity is limited by staff shortages, COVID-related capacity reductions, and increased Maritime population demand.
+The aging chamber also requires increasing maintenance.
+Emergency cases (DCS, CO poisoning) are prioritized; routine outpatient referrals should be submitted early.
+Confirm current wait estimates with NS Health when referring.

 View Atlantic facilities on the map